Daniel and Emma's journey+

 Extremadura: Nature and tradition in its purest form

-In Plasencia, she stayed at the Parador, a historic enclave combining comfort and tradition.
+In Plasencia, she stayed at the Parador hotel, a historic enclave combining comfort and tradition.
 She walked around the city at her own pace, following the recommendations of a lady in the square who insisted that she try the migas extremeñas in a small tavern in the old town.
 She did just that.
 And it was a feast.

 Olivia continued on to Mérida, where the Roman past comes alive.
 The Roman Theatre took her breath away, especially knowing that it continues to host performances.
 She walked across the Roman Bridge at sunset, with the Guadiana River as her witness.

-Andalusia: Free spirit and wild beauty
+Andalusia: free spirit and wild beauty

-In the Ronda mountains he stayed at La Donaira, an eco-resort where luxury is measured in wellbeing.
-She practised yoga in the open air, relaxed in the spa and savoured organic cuisine that tasted like a garden and pampering.
-In Setenil de las Bodegas, Olivia marvelled at the architecture carved into the rock.
-A neighbour invited her to a tavern: "if you have time, stay for after dinner drinks, which is where it really gets good".
+In the Ronda mountains, she stayed at La Donaira, an eco-resort where luxury is measured in wellbeing.
+She practised yoga in the open air, relaxed in the spa and savoured organic cuisine made from fresh local produce, which tasted wonderful.In Setenil de las Bodegas, Olivia marvelled at the architecture carved into the rock.
+A local invited her to a tavern: “If you have time, stay for a while after you’ve eaten, because that’s when things really heat up.”
 By the time the first round of tapas was finished, the place was filled with improvised guitar music.
-"Here we are all family when we sing".
+“Here we are all one big family when we start singing!”

-Castilla-La Mancha: crafts, theatre and waterscapes
+Castile-La Mancha: craft, theatre and waterscapes

 In La Mancha, Olivia visited Almagro, where she experienced the theatre of the Golden Age at Corral de Comedias.
-Plaza Mayor, bursting with life and terraces, was a place to chat with neighbours and craftsmen who showed her the bobbin lace technique as well as esparto grass work.
-The route continued to the Lagunas de Ruidera, a natural park between Ciudad Real and Albacete.
-There he enjoyed active and sustainable tourism in contact with nature.
+Plaza Mayor square, bursting with life and outdoor terraces, was a place to chat with local residents and craftsmen, who showed her the bobbin lace technique as well as esparto grass work.Her next stop was Lagunas de Ruidera, a nature reserve between lying Ciudad Real and Albacete.
+There she enjoyed active and sustainable tourism in close contact with nature.
 In Albacete, Olivia visited Alcalá del Júcar, a spectacular village built on a rock overlooking the river Júcar and crowned by its castle of Arab origin.

-Another special moment was the visit to the traditional loom of Eustaquio Rosa, in Casas de Lázaro, where not only the techniques are centuries old, but also part of the machinery, carefully preserved by several generations of artisans.
-The trip came to an end in Villarrobledo, with a tasting at the Pago de la Jaraba winery.
-Wines, Manchego cheeses and olive oil were the finishing touch to a route that celebrated authenticity, flavour and hospitality.
+Another special moment was the visit to the traditional loom of Eustaquio Rosa, in Casas de Lázaro, where not only the techniques are centuries old, but also part of the machinery, carefully preserved by several generations of artisans.The trip came to an end in Villarrobledo, with a tasting at the Pago de la Jaraba winery.
+Wines, Manchego cheeses and olive oil added the finishing touches to a route that celebrated authenticity, flavour and hospitality.